-Privacy fence companies in Eight Corners do more than keeping prying eyes from your backyard, though this is the reason most people install them.
+Privacy fence companies in Oak Hill do more than keeping prying eyes from your backyard, though this is the reason most people install them.
 If you are considering installing one, consider these benefits.

 1. Noise reduction.
 Privacy fences create a solid, or nearly solid, the wall around your yard which will help deflect sound.
 If you live on a busy or noisy street, a privacy fence will provide some measure of quieting the din.
 If you already live in a relatively quiet area, you may find that solid fences will knock down the volume to almost nothing.
 You can’t cut out all noise, but choose a fence that has few gaps, such as a stockade style, and go for the tallest you can to get the most effective noise reduction.